-Fig 4 (a-b): (a) Various corrections in satellite installation in GNSS like multipath etc.
+Fig. 4 (a-b): (a) Various corrections in satellite installation in GNSS like multipath etc.

 DGNSS:

 The GNSS is available globally and free to use by civilians, without any cost.
 Some errors are incorporated into the information by single point positioning due to satellite clock error, orbital error, ionospheric delay, tropospheric delay, receiver clock error and partial multipath error.
 These errors can be purged by the Differential Global Navigation Satellite System (DGNSS).
 DGNSS is an enhancement of standard GNSS, which has improved accuracy, integrity, and reliability by using a network of fixed ground-based reference stations.